 Long Term Care (LTC) Insurance

 LTC insurance helps you and your family members pay for nursing or at-home care in case of chronic illness or physical or cognitive disability.
 Harvard provides access to group LTC insurance through Genworth Life Insurance Company.
-New employees who elect this coverage with in 30 days (and meet other eligibility criteria) do not have to provide medical history.
 Other family members may also be eligible to apply for LTC.
 Please visit Genworth Life Insurance for full details (use Group ID: Harvard; Code: groupltc).

 This state-mandated program provides temporary income in the event you experience a work-related injury or illness that prevents you from performing your job.
 No enrollment is necessary for this coverage.
-The third-party administrator is Cannon Cochran Management Services, Inc. Please refer to our Workers’ Compensation Overview for more information.
+The third-party administrator is PMA Companies.
+Please refer to our Workers’ Compensation Overview for more information.